PICCOLI PRINCIPI TEATRO

 Io, diversa, at the Festival Météores in Brussels

-Performance visits at the SMS Santa Maria della Scala in Siena
+Visita in forma di spettacolo al SMS Santa Maria della Scala di Siena

 2013